Communities of Interest

 Government agencies generate vast amounts of intellectual capital, as well as data.
 This community of interest is working to advance methods for capturing, administering, sharing, analyzing and storing massive volumes of data, knowledge and information across government operations.

-Cloud Computing, IT Modernization, AI
+Cloud Computing, IT Modernization, Artificial Intelligence

 The potential financial, security, and operational benefits of cloud computing make it compelling.
 This community of interest shares knowledge and best practices for resolving the challenges of moving to the cloud, modernizing government and using emerging technologies such as Artificial Intelligence to achieve agency mission.